api3dao/oev-docs/docs/oev/searchers/index.md

 ## From MEV searching

 MEV searching has a huge community and expertize securing health and stability across many dApps and chains.
-We want to make use of this community by outlining the steps to transition from MEV to OEV searching.
+We want to motivate this community to join OEV by outlining the steps to transition from MEV to OEV searching.

 ::: info